nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/2terra.md

 - A pop up window will open checking to make sure you do want to delete the workspace.
 If this is true, type "Delete Workspace" and click <span class="highlight_txt">DELETE WORKSPACE</span>

 ![](./terra-imgs/terra-workspace-delete2.png "delete workspace")

-In the next lesson, we'll run an existing workflow on Terra.